 On its far side, the arch overlooks the streets of downtown Lisbon.
 You can capture this view by taking an elevator ride to the top, followed by a short staircase up to a viewing platform.
 It’s also a great vantage point for spotting the ruins of Carmo Convent.

-Entry to Arco da Rua Augusta is €3, or free with a Lisboa Card.
+Entry to Arco da Rua Augusta is €3, or free with a Lisbon Card.

 The most conspicuous of the white-domed buildings rising above Lisbon’s red rooftops is the National Pantheon.
 Officially called Santa Engrácia Church, this 17th century structure is the final burial place for many of the country’s icons, including presidents, adventurers, poets, artists and fado stars.